 That said, there are many reasons why it still makes sense to get your pool inspected.
 One being that if you have a non-compliant pool, someone could report it and you could end up with the hassle of a fine and legal threats.
 Most people prefer to simply get the inspection done and save themselves a lot of bother.
 On the spot fines can be up to $550, more than the cost of an inspection, and court penalties can run up to $5,500 in NSW.

-A non-compliant pool could also land you in legal trouble if someone were to be injured while using it.
+Do you have friends and family visit and use your pool?.
 There have been a few cases where a pool death has led to manslaughter charges for the homeowner, one of which came about because the area wasn’t properly fenced.
 Nobody wants to end up in a horrendous situation such as this one when it’s easily avoidable by getting a pool barrier inspection.

 5. Can I just do my own pool inspection?

 You can certainly do your own initial inspection while you’re waiting for a certified inspector to come and visit.
-In fact, it’s encouraged to double-check everything between inspections on a regular basis, checking everything is still in place.
+Instigate your own maintenance program to keep on top of pool safety.

 Some things you should check include: